As the second biggest country in the world (and dare I say one of the most beautiful?), Canada is a fantastic place to travel.

 Looking for work in Canada

-It is possible to look for work while still in your home country, but it is likely to be more productive after you have arrived in Canada.
-It is generally more helpful to employers to have applicants who are local and able to work.
+While it is possible to look for work while still in your home country (especially professional work), your search is likely to be more productive after you have arrived in Canada.

 Finding long-term accommodation in Canada

 Methods to find apartment rentals and house shares vary across the Canadian provinces but some of the best resources remain universal.

 - Padmapper combines rental adverts across a city or area

 - Kijiji is used in many Canadian cities and communities, as is Craigslist

 - Watch for signs outside apartment buildings

 Living in Canada

 No matter where you are from, you are bound to experience some cultural differences after moving to Canada.